Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states

-In UDW settings, the common choice for the field's initial state is the vacuum state, which we denote here by $\omega_0$.
+In UDW settings, one of the most common choices for the field's initial state is the vacuum state, which we denote here by $\omega_0$.
 This is only one of the many classes of Gaussian states (fully characterized by one-point and two-point functions) in quantum field theory.
 There are at least three types of non-vacuum states that are of great interest: thermal states, squeezed vacuum states, and coherent states.
 Thermal and squeezed vacuum are quasifree states (vanishing one-point functions), while coherent states are Gaussian states that are not quasifree.
 We can construct more Gaussian states by series of coherent displacement and squeezing operations on any Gaussian states.
-Below we will show that we can rephrase coherent and squeezing operators as elements of the Weyl algebra\footnote{We are not the first to regard coherent states and squeezed states in QFT this way (see e.g. \cite{lashkari2021modular,Hollands2019news,Casini2019coherent}), though usually this is framed ``backwards'': they \textit{define} coherent and squeezed states directly via $e^{\ii\hat\phi(g)}$ and $e^{\ii\hat\phi(g)^2}$ respectively instead of a more optically-motivated definition via ladder operators $\hat a_\bk^{\phantom{\dagger}},\hat a_\bk^\dagger$. } --- this will allow us to very straightforwardly generalize the qubit channel calculations to these states with little effort.
+Below we will show that we can rephrase coherent and squeezing operators as elements of the Weyl algebra\footnote{We are not the first to regard coherent states and squeezed states in QFT this way (see e.g. \cite{lashkari2021modular,Hollands2019news,Casini2019coherent}), though usually this is framed ``backwards'': they \textit{define} coherent and squeezed states directly via $e^{\ii\hat\phi(g)}$ and $e^{\ii\hat\phi(g)^2}$ respectively instead of a more optically-motivated definition via ladder operators $\hat a_\bk^{\phantom{\dagger}},\hat a_\bk^\dagger$. }, which also provides us with straightforward generalization of quasifree calculations with minimal effort.

 A generic coherent state is given by the displacement operator acting on the vacuum state: